sandark7/csso-loader/README.md

 };
 ```

+Also you can pass `debug` parameter to `csso` object in webpack options.
-You can pass to `debug` a positive number from 1 to 3 (greater number for more details).
+It can be boolean or a positive number from 1 to 3 (greater number for more details).

 ``` javascript
 module.exports = {